-There is no universal trading plan that fits everyone, so don’t go pick someone else’s trading plan from the internet and hope to profit from applying it to you –it may work perfectly for you or not but that’s not the best way to develop a trading plan and strategy.
+There is no universal trading plan that fits everyone, so don’t go pick someone else’s trading plan from the internet and hope to profit from applying it to you –it may work perfectly for you or not, but that’s not the best way to develop a trading plan and strategy.

 What is Crypto Investing

-Smart crypto investors always buy every dip and see price crashes as an opportunity to increase their positions cheaply.
+Savvy crypto investors always buy every dip and see price crashes as an opportunity to increase their positions cheaply.

-Most crypto enthusiasts believe that investing is the best way to enjoy maximum profitability in the long run, given that short term price movements are highly unpredictable even with good technical setups; plus the possibility of losing one’s capital from trading is just not thinkable for many people.
+Most crypto enthusiasts believe that investing is the best way to enjoy maximum profitability in the long run, given that short-term price movements are highly unpredictable even with good technical setups; plus, the possibility of losing one’s capital from trading is just not thinkable for many people.

-The Major Differences between Crypto Trading and Investing
+The Major Differences Between Crypto Trading and Investing

-- Technical Analysis Vs Fundamental Analysis
+- Technical Analysis Vs. Fundamental Analysis

-So whereas, crypto traders rely heavily on technical analysis to enter and exit positions; crypto investors resort to fundamental analysis to pick their next best buys.
+So, whereas crypto traders rely heavily on technical analysis to enter and exit positions, crypto investors resort to fundamental analysis to pick their next best buys.

-- Long term focus Vs Short Term Focus
+- Long-term Focus Vs. Short Term Focus

-Tip: to be successful in both crypto trading and investing you must:
+Tip: To be successful in both crypto trading and investing, you must:

 - Develop a strategy that works just for you.

 - Avoid fear and greed.
-Remember, greed makes you lose money and fear makes you miss money.
+Remember, greed makes you lose money, and fear makes you miss money.

 - Be able to control your emotions and act rationally at all times.

-It is practically impossible for anyone to tell you which is better or worse for you as that depends on your skills, knowledge, risk appetite, personality and how much time you have to commit.
+It is practically impossible for anyone to tell you which is better or worse for you, as that depends on your skills, knowledge, risk appetite, personality, and how much time you have to commit.